Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: collectionProtocolType

-A description of the process used to collect or collate data, such as prompts given to participants, or how texts are selected for inclusion in a collection
+A description of the process used to collect or collate data, such as prompts given to participants, or how texts are selected for inclusion in a collection.

 ### Values expected to be one of these types: